Glued To My Crafts

 I personally loved how easy it was, as well as the “almost free” aspect since we were recycling something that would have normally been thrown away.
 If you would like to make this easy & affordable craft with your child today, check out the full tutorial below.

 Happy crafting my friends!
-Don’t forget to share pictures of your finished ladybug made from a soda bottle, on our Facebook page to admire from afar!
+Don’t forget to share pictures of your finished ladybug made from a soda bottle, by tagging us on Instagram to admire from afar!
 I can’t wait to see your ladybug made from a soda bottle! #gluedtomycrafts

 Craft Supplies: